Get your dinner on.

 A four-level extravaganza with a retro cocktail bar with views over Hyde Park, stone-baked pizzas, and a Japanese menu form ex-Sake chef.

-It's all about that cold fermented sweet glutinous rice.
+It's all about that cold fermented sweet glutinous rice with mango and coconut cream.

 A tapas bar to handle the overflow from Buffalo Dining Club.